Senior Executive Team

 Prior to joining Curtin Professor Cordery was Professor in Management & Organisations within The University of Western Australia Business School and held a range of leadership positions, including as Chair of Academic Board.

 Professor Cordery holds a Bachelor of Science from the University of Otago, a Master of Science from the University of Canterbury, and a PhD from the University of Sheffield.
 His research focuses primarily on ways of maximising the effectiveness of groups and teams in organisations.
 This research has been supported by multiple grants from the Australian Research Council and from industry.
 Professor Cordery’s research has been published in the leading international journals in both management and applied psychology.

 Deputy Vice-Chancellor – Academic

-From 2007 – 2012 Professor Downie was Pro Vice-Chancellor of the Faculty of Health Sciences and also Professor of Nursing at Curtin University.
+Professor Downie holds a Bachelor of Applied Science and a PhD from Curtin University.
+From 2007 to 2012 she was Pro Vice-Chancellor of the Faculty of Health Sciences and also Professor of Nursing at Curtin University.
 She is the Education representative on the Australian National Commission of UNESCO and a Fellow of the Australian Institute of Company Directors.